 Topics Map > Sakai > Sakai 12 Help > Lessons

-Sakai 12 - Lessons Tip: Clarify the context, purpose, and expectations for each section, activity, etc.
+Sakai 12 - Lessons Tip: Define the scope and purpose of each page.

 See also other design tips for working with the Lessons tool.